kumarprashant0797/deepstream_face_linecross/README.md

 2. **Stream Muxing** → Streams are batched together with nvstreammux
 3. **Object Detection** → YOLOv8n model detects people in the video
 4. **Object Tracking** → NvTracker assigns and maintains unique IDs
-5. **Video Conversion** → Format conversion to RGBA for analytics
-6. **Line Crossing Analytics** → nvdsanalytics detects line crossing events
+5. **Line Crossing Analytics** → nvdsanalytics detects line crossing events
-7. **Face Extraction** → When line crossings are detected, faces are saved
+6. **Face Extraction** → When line crossings are detected, faces are saved
-8. **Visualization** → Results are displayed with nvmultistreamtiler and nvdsosd
+7. **Visualization** → Results are displayed with nvmultistreamtiler and nvdsosd
-9. **Output** → Rendered to screen with nveglglessink
+8. **Output** → Rendered to screen with nveglglessink

 ## Configuration